AnnaSak7/docker00/README.md

 7. 'docker ps' to check which container is running

-### container image is just to create a container so it is possible to multiple containers from the same image
+### container image is just to create a container so it is possible to create multiple containers from the same image

 8. '(bash-4.4#) docker exec -it kai-mysql bash' to get inside the container \*'-it' option allows you to operate the command operation of container as it is from this database that you are currently using